vatz88/FFCSonTheGo/util/README.md

 ### Requirements

 The Excel sheet should contain the following column headers (case sensitive):
-Certainly!
-Here's a table format for the specified columns:

-Sure, here's the table formatted as requested:

 | CODE | TITLE | TYPE | CREDITS | SLOT | FACULTY | VENUE |
 | ---- | ----- | ---- | ------- | ---- | ------- | ----- |

-You can fill in the rows with the relevant data.
-If you need the table in a specific format or file type, please let me know!

 ### Instructions